Motorcycle Laws in Nevada

 If you recently moved to Nevada, you must register all your vehicles, including motorcycles, with the Nevada Department of Motor Vehicles (DMV) within the first 30 days.
 Electric bikes and mopeds are exempt from registration.

-Nevada Motorcycle License Laws
+Motorcycle License Laws in Nevada

 If you are a Nevada resident who wants to operate a motorcycle in the state, you must obtain a Nevada Class M driver’s license.
 It’s worth noting that some motorcycle-like vehicles, such as mopeds and tri-mobiles, do not require a Class M license to operate on public property, as long as the operator has a standard driver’s license.